Suvarnabhumi: Thailand

-Territorial extent of Suvarnabhumi Kingdom, according to Thai chronicles, before it was sacked by Funan in c.
-1st-2nd centuries.

 In modern Thailand, government proclamations and national museums insist that Suwannaphum was somewhere on the coast of the central plain, especially at the ancient city of U Thong, which might be the origin of the Mon Dvaravati Culture.
 These claims are not based on any historical records but on archaeological evidence of human settlements in the area dating back more than 4,000 years and the findings of 3rd-century Roman coins.
 The Thai government named the new Bangkok airport, Suvarnabhumi Airport, after the mythic kingdom of Suwannaphum, honouring this tradition that is still debated by scholars for the same reasons as the Burman claim.
 Suphan Buri (from the Sanskrit, Suvarnapura, "Golden City") in present west/central Thailand, was founded in 877-882 as a city of the Mon-speaking kingdom of Dvaravati with the name, Meuang Thawarawadi Si Suphannaphumi ("the Dvaravati city of Suvarṇabhūmi"), indicating that Dvaravati at that time identified as Suvarṇabhūmi.

+Manop Nakkarnrian and his co-authors, reviewing the U Thong evidence in 2025, record that many scholars do not accept the identification of the lower central plain with the Suvarṇabhūmi of Ashoka's mission, for want of clear archaeological evidence.
+Most of what has been recovered there shows only trade contact with India from the late Indian Iron Age, in etched and plain agate and carnelian beads and in high-tin bronze vessels.
+The same review reports Somjet Thinnaphong and colleagues, in a 2019 volume issued by the Thai Ministry of Science and Technology.
+They hold that a century of work on Indian, Lankan, Greek, Roman and Chinese sources, and on later archaeological evidence, agrees that Suvarṇabhūmi was real.
+On their account it had reached the level of a city-state or kingdom about 2,000 years ago.

 According to Thai chronicles, around 241 BCE, during the times that two Buddhist monks named Sona Thera and Uttara Thera came from Magadha to spread Buddhism to Suvarṇabhūmi, the majority of the kingdom's population were Mon people, while Thai people arrived later, around 50 BCE.
 The Suvarnabhumi Kingdom was destroyed by the invasion of Funan around the 1st-2nd centuries, and most of its population was forcibly moved to Funan resulting in it being left abandoned.
 After Funan lost to Bhavavarman I of Chenla in 550, Suvarṇabhūmi de facto became a tributary state of Chenla as well.